GeoMOER/moer-mpg-data-analysis/docs/units/_unit10/unit10-02_time_series_analysis.md

 # Trend estimation
-While the above helps us in decomposing a time series into several components, we are sometimes also interested in linear trends over time.
+While the above helps us decomposing a time series into several components, we are sometimes also interested in linear trends over time.
 Since seasonal signals strongly influence such trends, we generally remove the seasonal signal and analyze the anomalies.
 In order to remove the seasonal signal, we can average over all values for each month and subtract it from the original time series: